luyini/My-Spotipy/README.md

 Install desktop [Spotify Client terminal](https://www.spotify.com/us/download/other/), direct to profile page after installation.
 When you're on your account and find your account shairng link, click `more` and then `share` and then `copy profile link`, the characters after /user will be the `user_id` (eg.xxxxxxxxxxxxxx).
 Please leave your client terminal open when you operate the application.

+Important Note: You have to a spotify premium subscriber in order to use the spotify API.

 (sample link:https://open.spotify.com/user/xxxxxxxxxxxxxx)